boAt Nirvana Ivy Pro

 Common Features

-• Both products have an IPX4 ingress protection rating.
+• Both products carry an IPX4 ingress protection rating, making them sweat resistant.

 • Both products have stereo speakers.

-• Both products have 8 hours of battery life.
+• Both products deliver 8 hours of battery life on a single charge.

 • Both products have a rechargeable battery.